Baseball Strength and Conditioning, and Injury Prevention

 After a period of rest, an athlete often needs physical therapy or rehabilitation to regain strength and flexibility in the affected area.

-At the baseball sports injury clinic, UPMC Sports Medicine can design a baseball-specific throwing, strengthening, and range-of-motion program to help the athlete return from injury, or improve form.
+UPMC Sports Medicine can design a baseball-specific throwing, strengthening, and range-of-motion program to help the athlete return from injury, improve form, and work to avoid injuries in the future.

-If surgery is needed, an athlete usually completes a rehabilitation program afterward and can return to playing baseball with medical clearance.
+If surgery is needed, an athlete usually completes a sport-specific rehabilitation program afterward and can return to playing baseball safely with medical clearance.